Numerical simulation of quark-gluon plasma formed in the collision of two gold atoms.

 While the viscosity of strongly-coupled quark-gluon plasma is famously difficult to calculate, the long-term objective is to find agreement between measurements of the viscosity and ab initio calculations.

 I also study the production of photons by the quark-gluon plasma.
 Because the quark-gluon plasma produced in nuclear collisions is small, photons can escape with negligible rescattering, and they can be used to probe deep into the hottest and densest parts of the plasma.
 Recently, I have used analytical solutions of relativistic fluid dynamics (the "Gubser solution") to better understand the relation between the energy spectrum of photons, the temperature of the plasma and the Doppler shift on photons resulting from the plasma's expansion, finding \(T_{\textrm{eff}} \approx T_0/(1+\frac{5}{2} \frac{T_0}{E})\).
-The figure on the left shows this relation between the actual maximum temperature of the plasma and the apparent ("effective") temperature extracted from the photon spectrum in different energy ranges.

 See also our latest work on the relation between the speed of sound of quark-gluon plasma and the final particles' energy and multiplicity.